Updated April 2026

 WEIGHT: 10%

-Priority Pass, Centurion, Capital One lounges evaluated on realistic access quality.
-Overcrowded lounges with hour-long waits scored lower than the brand name suggests.
+Priority Pass, Centurion, and Capital One lounges evaluated on realistic access quality.
+Overcrowded lounges with 45-minute waits at peak hours score lower than the brand name implies.
+We scored the actual lounge experience, not whether access is technically included on the card.

 Chase Sapphire Preferred